 Weakly Coordinating Anions WCAs...

 My independent career started with the idea to stabilize reactive cations like, for example, phosphorus cations known from mass spectrometry in the gas phase, also as WCA-salts in condensed phases.
 As such I was searching for an anion class that should be straight forward to prepare also in larger scale and in addition be thermodynamically stable, or at least be kinetically inert, towards most of the reactive environments provided by any kind of cations.
 We took up on an idea first published by Steve Strauss in 1996 and published in 2001 our workhorse perfluoroalkoxyaluminate [Al(ORF)4] (RF = C(CF3)3; Chem.
 Eur.
 J. 2001, 7, 490-502).
-It is availble in +100 g scale in one batch, stable in nitric acid and other environments and available with many cations of choice to introduce the WCA to the system.
+It is available in +100 g scale in one batch, stable in nitric acid and other environments and available with many cations of choice to introduce the WCA to the system.

 If [Al(ORF)4] degrades by very strong Lewis acids, it tends to form the fluoride bridged anion [(FRO)3Al-F-Al(ORF)3], which currently bears the title 'Least Coordinating Anion' and withstands even fiercer conditions.
 Since a few years, salts of [(FRO)3Al-F-Al(ORF)3] are also available in 10 g batches with a wide selection of cations allowing to introduce the WCA to whatever system relevant (Chemical Science 2018, 9, 7058-7068).